Christianity in the 20th century: Other moves toward reconciliation

 In June 1995, Patriarch Bartholomew I, who was elected as the 273rd Ecumenical Patriarch of Constantinople in October 1991, visited the Vatican for the first time when he joined in the historic inter-religious day of prayer for peace at Assisi.
 Pope John Paul II and Bartholomew I explicitly stated their mutual "desire to relegate the excommunications of the past to oblivion and to set out on the way to re-establishing full communion".

 In May 1999, John Paul II visited Romania, becoming the first pope since the Great Schism to visit an Eastern Orthodox country.
 Upon greeting John Paul II, the Romanian Patriarch Teoctist stated: "The second millennium of Christian history began with a painful wounding of the unity of the Church; the end of this millennium has seen a real commitment to restoring Christian unity."
 Pope John Paul II visited other heavily Orthodox areas such as Ukraine, despite lack of welcome at times, and he said that healing the divisions between Western and Eastern Christianity was one of his fondest wishes.

 Catholic–Protestant dialogue

 In 1966, the Archbishop of Canterbury, Michael Ramsey, made an official visit to Pope Paul VI and, in the following year, the Anglican-Roman Catholic International Commission was established.
 Its first project focused on the authority of scripture.
 The commission has since produced nine agreed statements.
 Phase One of ARCIC ended in 1981 with the publication of a final report, Elucidations on Authority in the Church.

 With respect to Catholic relations with Protestant communities, certain commissions were established to foster dialogue, and documents have been produced aimed at identifying points of doctrinal unity, such as the Joint Declaration on the Doctrine of Justification produced with the Lutheran World Federation in 1999.

+Catholic-Coptic dialogue

+Coptic Orthodox observers attended the Second Vatican Council, and Rome returned relics of St. Mark to Alexandria.
+Pope Paul VI met with Pope Shenouda III in the Vatican on 9-13 May 1973, the first such meeting between Bishop of Rome and Coptic Patriarch of Alexandria in over 1,000 years, during which they signed the landmark Joint Christological Declaration.